Tosor: Kyrgyzstan’s stunning beach town in the mountains

 As I walk with my bare feet through the sand of Tosor beach it almost feels like I am on a sunny beach holiday.
-Who knew you can also go on a beach holiday in Kyrgyzstan?
+Who knew you can also go on a beach holiday when backpacking Kyrgyzstan?

 Why visit Tosor?